dmarchena504/fetch_data_analyst_exercise/README.md

 # fetch_data_analyst_exercise
-### David Marchena's Fetch Rewards Data Analyst Coding Exercise
+### David Marchena's Fetch Rewards Data Analyst Application Exercise

 #### Section 1:
 My data model diagram is in DataModelDiagram.pdf.
 I created it using dbdiagram.io, which uses DBML to generate a customizable diagram.